jreisinger/checkip/README.md

 ## Features

 * Necessary files (AS, GEO) are automatically downloaded and updated in the background.
+* Checks are done concurrently to save time.
 * Output is colored to improve readability.
+* It's easy to add new checks.

 Currently these types of information are provided: